aspirepress/AspireCloud/README.md

 # AspireCloud

 This project is designed to function as a CDN/API endpoint system for distributing WordPress assets (themes, plugins, core) to users of the [AspirePress Updater](https://github.com/aspirepress/updater-plugin).
-It is free software, with the condition that it must not be used for commercial gain when distributing freely available products.

 ## Setup